 To learn more about the services in your area please click on the location on the map on the "Find a Centre Near You" section.

 Audiologists and speech-language pathologists are trained health care professionals who assist people with hearing and speech and language disorders.
-If you are interested in pursuing a career in these professions more information is available at the School of Human Communications Disorders, Dalhousie University.
+If you are interested in pursuing a career in these professions more information is available at the School of Communication Sciences and Disorders, Dalhousie University.

 In 2001 the Nova Scotia Hearing and Speech Clinic became Nova Scotia Hearing and Speech Centres and a new logo was developed in order to better reflect the services we provide to communities throughout Nova Scotia.